llseungjun/llseungjun/README.md

 ### Hi there 👋
 Hello.
-My name is Seungjun Lee.
+My name is Seungjun Lee.<br>
 I am a student who dreams of becoming an ML engineer.<br>
 My field of interest is recommendation systems.<br>
 Studying online commerce and content recommendation